The Anatomy of a Marine Boat Survey: Step-by-Step Inspection Process

 Once the initial examination, investigative testing, and documentation checks are complete, it’s time for the surveyor to compile their findings.
 All results from each stage will be noted down within a written report that includes remarks regarding the overall condition of the vessel such as how well maintained it is, any necessary repairs or replacements needed for safety reasons, suggested upgrades and modifications for improved performance capabilities, estimated resale value, guidance in how to protect your investment (for purchasers), etc.

-These types of comprehensive conducted by professional companies like Sun Coast Marine Surveying provide buyers and sellers alike with a clear understanding of any issue points that might be brought up in negotiations or disputes.
+These types of comprehensive marine surveys conducted by professional companies like Sun Coast Marine Surveying provide buyers and sellers alike with a clear understanding of any issue points that might be brought up in negotiations or disputes.
 Knowing what to look for during a typical marine survey is therefore essential when looking to get the most bang for your buck out of any marine vessel transaction. r